The Option Of Seeing A Therapist About Your Social Issues Or Related Problems

 - Some counselors, or mental health agencies that offer therapy, will adjust their hourly rate based on your income.
 Some agencies will even fully subsidize the cost of counseling if your income is very low.

 - Your job's employee assistance plan may cover seeing a therapist.
+If you're younger you might be covered under a parent's plan.

 - In some countries, if you're taking part in certain social programs (e.g., disability support, income assistance), they may also cover some of the cost of counseling.